commons-app/commons-app-documentation/Translating-the-app.md

 Translatewiki is configured to export a certain list of languages to a certain file in this repo.

-This is defined in their [Git repository](https://phabricator.wikimedia.org/diffusion/GTWN/repository/master/) ([Github mirror](https://github.com/wikimedia/translatewiki/)) in [this yaml file](https://phabricator.wikimedia.org/diffusion/GTWN/browse/master/groups/Wikimedia/CommonsAndroid.yaml) ([copy at the Github mirror](https://github.com/wikimedia/translatewiki/blob/master/groups/Wikimedia/CommonsAndroid.yaml))
+This is defined in their [Git repository](https://phabricator.wikimedia.org/diffusion/GTWN/repository/master/) ([Github mirror](https://github.com/wikimedia/translatewiki/)) in [this yaml file](https://phabricator.wikimedia.org/diffusion/GTWN/browse/master/groups/Wikimedia/CommonsAndroid.yaml) ([copy at the Github mirror](https://github.com/wikimedia/translatewiki/blob/master/groups/Wikimedia/CommonsAndroid.yaml)).
+This file also describes what files contain the original strings in English, adding a new string to these files will automatically add it to the list of strings to translate.

 ## How to add new languages
 If your language is not available, please crate a new Github issue asking for it, and we will add it as soon as possible.
 Thanks!